winglang/wing/libs/wingsdk/CONTRIBUTING.md

 $ npm run compile
 ```

 Dependencies can be added by editing the `.projenrc.ts` file and running `npx projen` after making the edits.
-If the dependency is a JSII library[2], you should add it to the `peerDeps` section - otherwise, you should add it to the `bundledDeps` section.
+If the dependency is a JSII library[2], you should add it to the list named `peerDeps` - otherwise, you should add it to `bundledDeps`.

 > [2] JSII libraries are npm packages that are compiled with JSII.
 They are usually published to npm with the `cdk` keyword, and they will have a `.jsii` file at their root.